watson/airplay-protocol/README.md

 - `position` - Optional start position.
 A floating point number between `0` and `1` where `0` represents the begining of the video and `1` the end.
 Defaults to `0`
-- `callback` - Optional callback.
-Will be called when the play request have been processed by the AirPlay server.
-An error object may be given as the first argument
+- `callback` (optional) - Will be called when the request have been processed by the AirPlay server.
+The first argument is an optional Error object.
+The second argument is an instance of [`http.IncomingMessage`][1]

 ### `airplay.scrub(callback)`